 Think about that, “the nonpaternity average in this country is much higher than people think it is,” next time you’re uncertain about approaching, or the next time you think, “She could be the one, I should get married.”

-When I have some time I will write about the women who may have had my kid.
-I met her at a work conference but didn’t directly work with her; she was married and had had one kid already; sorry to say that she wasn’t that hot; she wanted me to use a condom; the timing with her kid #2 works out suspiciously.
+When I have some time I will write about the woman who may have had my kid.
+I met her at a work conference but didn’t directly work with her; she was married and had had one kid already; sorry to say that she wasn’t that hot; she wanted me to use a condom, while I did not want to use a condom; the timing with her kid #2 works out suspiciously.
 I don’t know for sure.
-Wouldn’t be surprised, though.